Diagnostics ROM Package - To aid with PCB troubleshooting, Shaun Wood offers an improved

 Merlin MultiROM products built in.
 For more information, check the LaserCon site.

-European Versions - Space Ace was licensed to Atari for production and manufacturing in Europe.
+European Versions - In 1984, Space Ace was licensed to Atari for production and manufacture in Europe.
 The cabinet is very similar to

 the Cinematronics release, but the hardware, including the laserdisc player, is totally different.
 Atari sub-licensed Space Ace to Sidam

-for production and manufacturing in Italy.
+for production and manufacture in Italy.
 Most of the hardware for the Sidam version is the same as the Atari version, but the

 cabinet design is completely different.
-Space Ace ('91) was licensed to Atari for production and manufacturing in Europe.
-Atari
+In 1992, Space Ace was licensed to Brent Leisure for production in most of Europe, and to

-sub-licensed Space Ace ('91) to Elettronolo for production and manufacturing in Italy.
+Elettronolo for production in Italy, as conversion kits for their Dragon's Lair II games.
 Most of the hardware for the Elettronolo version

-was the same as the Atari version, as well as the cabinet itself.
+is the same as the Brent Leisure version, as well as the cabinet itself.

 Space Ace DIP Switch Remap page.